littleidiot40/stac-federated-search/README.md

 "federated" catalogues are involved.
 Each are expected to have their individual landing pages.
 The `paths` (href) to the individual resources of the STAC API are shown in the tables as relative paths.
 They should be understood to be relative to the corresponding API landing page.
-When we need to distinguish between a landing Page of a "federating" catalogua and a data partner catalog, we use the notation \[federating\]/collections or \[federated\]/collections.
+When we need to distinguish between a landing Page of a "federating" catalog and a data partner catalog, we use the notation \[federating\]/collections or \[federated\]/collections.

 In a typical federated search scenario, the federating catalogue may have a local copy of all partner collections